WomensLaw is not just for women. We serve and support all survivors, no matter their sex or gender.

 Can the abuser have a gun?

-Once you get a protection order, there may be laws that prohibit the respondent from having a gun in his/her possession.
+Once you get a protection from abuse (PFA), there maybe laws that prohibit the respondent from having a gun in his/her possession.
 There are a few places where you can find this information:

-- first, read the questions on this page to see if judges in Wyoming have to power to remove guns as part of a temporary or final order;
+- first, read the questions on this page to see if judges in Alabama have the power to remove guns as part of a temporary or final order;

-- third you can read our Federal Gun Laws section to understand the federal laws that apply to all states.
+- third, you can read our Federal Gun Laws section to understand the federal law that apply to all states.

 You can read more about keeping an abuser from accessing guns on the National Domestic Violence and Firearms Resource Center’s website.